Dedicated to the search for truth

 Video Cassettes & DVDs: Up to 2 titles.

-Books and audio tapes are loaned for three weeks.
-Video Cassettes & DVDs are loaned for one week with a rental fee of $3 each.
+Books are loaned for three weeks.
+Video Cassettes & DVDs are loaned for one week with a small rental fee.

 One week renewal is usually available on request and may be made by phone.
 Fines are 10¢ per day for each overdue item.
 Fines for videos & dvds are 50¢ per day per video.
 The maximum fine is $10.
 Borrowers are expected to pay for items that are lost or damaged.
 These charges cover the cost to the library for replacing the item.